Gift-World/code-challenge-2/README.md

 ## Installation

-- To use this repository on your computerthe following steps are to be followed:
+- To use this repository on your computer the following steps are to be followed:

-### Alternative 1

 1. Open terminal on your computer
 2. Change directory to your desired folder.
 3. Clone the repository using the command below;

+-      git clone git@github.com:Gift-World/code-challenge-2.git

+4. Change directory to the repo folder by typing the command;

+-       cd code-challenge-2

+5. Open it on your Visual Studio Code by typing the command;

+-       code .

+## Running the application

+- To run this application and ensure it works as it should, run the following command on the terminal on Vs Code.
+-       npm install
+- Wait untill the all the requirements are installed then run:
+-       npm test
+- All test should be passing to ensure the application works correctly.

+## Live link

+- Click on this link to view the live website

+## Author

+- This project was created by : Charles Gift